mohit-chhaparia/EFBA/README.md

 #> [1,]     0.150 0.0000000
 #> [2,]     0.344 0.7715428
 #> [3,]     0.500 0.0000000
-#p-value for band (0.150,0.344] fails to reject hypothesis of flat spectrum
+# p-value for band (0.150 , 0.344] fails to reject hypothesis of flat spectrum
-#p-values for other frequency bands reject flat spectrum hypothesis
+# p-values for other frequency bands reject flat spectrum hypothesis
 ```